top of page

 Broader Community Outreach

 I have had the opportunity to teach a short curriculum about the geologic history of Pennsylvania and geologic processes like erosion, deposition, fossilization, glaciation, and sea level change.
-I have been teaching a short activity for our local elementary school students demonstrating the local geologic history of central Pennsylvania, more specifically (1) how plate tectonics and glaciation influence sea level over geologic time of the North American continent and (2)how sea level effects deposition and erosion through a stream table exercise.
+I have been teaching a short activity for our local elementary school students, demonstrating the local geologic history of central Pennsylvania on (1) how plate tectonics and glaciation influence sea level over geologic time of the North American continent and (2) how sea level affects deposition and erosion through a stream table exercise.

 Sinead Lyster setting up a stream table exercise.